arialdomartini/arialdomartini.github.io/_posts/state-monad-for-the-rest-of-us/2024-07-01-state-monad-for-the-rest-of-us-4.md

 let mutable counter = 1
 ```

-but it also insists that you to use a special syntax for mutating the
+but it also insists that you use a special syntax for mutating the
 value:

 ```fsharp